-Let’s take the following use case which we want to implement with Enterprise Alert® in addition to HPSM: When incidents are logged in SM, you know which assignment group is responsible to work on a resolution.
+Let’s take the following DevOps use case which we want to implement with Enterprise Alert® (EA) in addition to HPE Service Manager (HPSM): When incidents are logged in Service Manager, you know which assignment group is responsible to work on a resolution.
 However, you don’t know which person from that group should become the assignee of the incident.
 You do not want to assign the same person all the time to your incidents for workload distribution reasons.
 Additionally, in after hours the ideal assignee should be based on a dedicated duty calendar of the assignment group.

-The first step is to deploy Enterprise Alert® in your environment “next” to your HP SM system.
+The first step is to deploy Enterprise Alert® in your environment “next” to your Hewlett Packard system.
 You can start your free trial here.

-Afterwards you should create a new user account in HPSM that Enterprise Alert will use when accessing Service Manager.
+Afterwards you should create a new user account in Service Manager that EA will use when accessing Service Manager.

 You have to create an Operator account (System Administration -> Ongoing Maintenance -> Operators).
 Note, an operator must be associated to a Contact in HPSM which must be created first.